iorate/nonsugar/README.md

     // Parse the command line and get the option map. auto const opts = parse(argc, argv, cmd);
 } catch (error const &e) {
- // When the parsing is failed, an object of basic_error<String> is thrown (error is the typedef of
+ // When the parsing failed, an object of basic_error<String> is thrown (error is a typedef of
  // basic_error<std::string>).

     // Get the error message.